fmontesi/website/web/bliki/Choreography.md

 <!-- --> {{< fm-bliki.html}}{{$title}}Choreography{{/title}}{{$author}}Fabrizio Montesi{{/author}}{{$date}}18 May 2023{{/date}}{{$subHeader}}See also: <a href="/introduction-to-choreographies">Introduction to Choreographies</a>{{/subHeader}}{{$content}}

 In computer science, a **choreography** is a coordination plan for processes that participate in concurrent and distributed systems [[Montesi 2023](#M23)].
-It defines the communications that these processes are expected to perform, usually with the underlying intention that these processes collabolate in order to achieve a joint goal.
+It defines the communications that these processes are expected to perform, usually with the intention that these processes collaborate in order to achieve a joint goal.

-Choreographies are typically given in a [choreographic language](ChoreographicLanguage).
+Choreographies are typically given in a [choreographic language](ChoreographicLanguage), whose design often depends on the desired application.
+When a choreographic language is powerful enough to express executable distributed programs, it is called a [choreographic programming](ChoreographicProgramming) language.

 <figure class="bliki-figure">